What Is Completed Contract Method?

 - When dependable estimates required for using the project’s percentage of completion are hard to derive

-- In case the contracts undertaken are of short term nature and the results that will arise are expected not to vary if any of the methods among contract method or percentage completion method is used.
+- If the contracts are undertaken are short-term, and the results that will arise are expected not to vary if any of the methods among contract methods or percentage completion methods are used.

-This has been a guide to what is the Completed Contract Method of Accounting and its meaning.
-Here we top examples of the completed contract method, along with its advantages & disadvantages.
+This article has been a guide to what is Completed Contract Method.
+We explain it with example & differences with percentage of completion method.
 You may learn more about finance from the following articles –